Theresa A. Thorkildsen, PhD

 1040 W. Harrison St. (MC 147), Chicago, IL 60607

 Theresa (Terri) Thorkildsen is a professor of Education and Psychology.
-Focusing on human development, Thorkildsen’s current research highlights how individuals incorporate their understanding of the fairness of institutional practices into their motivation to achieve academic goals.
-Findings from these studies illustrate how individuals formulate and enact intentions.
-Thorkildsen seeks to understand how youth come to understand the structure of civil engagement, and how this type of engagement differs from personal and civic engagement.
-This programmatic attempt to understand why some individuals become highly committed to school while others avoid such commitments is disseminated in a wide range of outlets.
-Thorkildsen has authored or edited five books as well as a range of journal articles, book chapters, and book reviews.
-As a fellow of the American Psychological Association and of the American Educational Research Association, Thorkildsen is also an active citizen in a number of professional organizations as well as in the UIC community.
+Thorkildsen’s current research focuses on moral motivation, highlighting how individuals learn to participate in society.
+Guided by Intentional Systems Theory, Thorkildsen explores how children and adults participate in civil discourse, and how this type of engagement differs from personal and civic engagement.
+Thorkildsen's programmatic attempts to study moral motivation illustrate why some individuals become highly committed to education and others avoid such commitments.
+The interdisciplinary nature of this work has led Thorkildsen to publish in a wide range of outlets.
+She has authored or edited five books as well as a range of journal articles, book chapters, and book reviews.
+A fellow of the American Psychological Association, Association for Psychological Science, and the American Educational Research Association, Thorkildsen is also an active citizen in a number of professional organizations as well as in the UIC community.

 Thorkildsen, T. A. (2017).
 Adolescents’ self-discovery in groups.
 New York, NY: Routledge.

 Thorkildsen, T. A. (2005).
 Fundamentals of measurement in applied research.
 Boston, MA: Allyn

 Thorkildsen, T. A., & Walberg, H. J. (Eds.).
 (2004).
 Nurturing morality.
 New York, NY: Kluwer.

 Thorkildsen, T. A., & Nicholls, J. G. (with Bates, A., Brankis, N., & DeBolt, T.).
 (2002).
 Motivation